 I just returned from a week-long residency program in Surry, Maine.
 Call it a residency, call it adult summer camp, or call it a retreat…it was 20+ humane educators (most of us in training) from around the world coming together for one week for an intensive learning experience.
 Residency is part of the master’s degree I am earning through the Institute for Humane Education (IHE).
 "The Institute for Humane Education believes that education is the key to creating a just, humane, and sustainable world for all people, animals, and the environment,” as stated on their website.
 We learn about very tough and emotional subjects that revolve around animal protection, human rights, environmental ethics, and how all of it (and us) are connected.
 The classes I have taken opened my eyes to new issues, defective systems, and new ways of thinking, acting, and educating.
 It has deepened and fueled my passion for leaving this world a better place.
 Something my grandmother started teaching me when I was very young.

 Hi, I'm Kristy!
-I'm a writer, photographer, humane educator, vegan lifestyle and chef mentor, and a mom to three cats and a guinea pig.
+I'm a writer, photographer, humane educator, vegan lifestyle and chef coach, and a mom to three cats and a guinea pig.
 VegfulLife is the place to find news, tips, and recipes on how to live a more conscious, connected, and compassionate life.